Mikejo5000/vsts-docs-pr/docs/boards/backlogs/backlogs-boards-plans.md

  <!---
 > [!NOTE]
->Appearance of task and child items on the task board may differ depending on whether you work in VSTS and TFS.
+>Appearance of task and child items on the task board may differ depending on whether you work in Azure Boards and TFS.

 > [!NOTE]
->In VSTS and TFS 2015.2 and later versions, Tasks not linked to a parent appear under an *Unparented* section.
+>In Azure Boards and TFS 2015.2 and later versions, Tasks not linked to a parent appear under an *Unparented* section.

 > [!NOTE]
->In VSTS and TFS 2015.2 and later versions, tasks linked to a parent work item assigned to another team's area path will appear under the *Unparented* section.
+>In Azure Boards and TFS 2015.2 and later versions, tasks linked to a parent work item assigned to another team's area path will appear under the *Unparented* section.
 -->